 After restoring, you could boot the new Windows Server 2012 R2 machine.
 And system, settings, and installed programs are the same as the old machine.

-Way 2: Migrate Windows Server via AOMEI Backupper
+Way 2: Migrate Windows Server to Dissimilar Hardware Securely

 Before migrating Windows Server 2012 R2, you need to do the following preparations:

-2. You should create system image with AOMEI Backupper first before using it to restore system to new machine.
+✬You should create system image or disk image with AOMEI Backupper first before using it to restore system to new machine.

-Detailed steps to migrate Windows Server using AOMEI Backupper
+Steps to migrate Windows Server using AOMEI Backupper:

 Before restoring, you need to insert the boot media created to your computer and enter BIOS to make your computer boot from the bootable disk firstly.
 Then, AOMEI Backupper will automatically be loaded on your new computer.
 Then the main page of the software will pop up.